wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ![image](./media/2017-21-06_08_08_00.png)

 1. On the Registration page, take note of the `Application ID`.
-This will be used as an environment variable named `AAD_CLIENT_ID` and is used to configure the authentication library.
+This will be used as an environment variable named `AAD_APP_ID` and is used to configure the authentication library.

     We also need to generate a client secret.
 Select the `Generate New Password` button.